MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 1. Start Visual Studio Code.

-1. Open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) **Ctrl+Shift+P** and open the [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
+1. Open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by using **Ctrl+Shift+P** and open the [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).

-1. Create a development directory, giving it the name `quickstart` :
+1. Create a development directory, giving it the name *quickstart*:

     ```cmd
     mkdir quickstart
     cd quickstart
     ```

 1. Initialize an empty project with npm by running the following command.
-To fully initialize the project, press Enter multiple times to accept the default values, except for the License, which you should set to "MIT".
+To fully initialize the project, press Enter multiple times to accept the default values, except for the License, which you should set to *MIT*.

     ```cmd
     npm init
     ```

 1. Install `@azure/search-documents`, the [JavaScript/TypeScript SDK for Azure AI Search](/javascript/api/overview/azure/search-documents-readme).

     ```cmd